coetzeer/coetzeer/_posts/2018-04-19-stability.markdown

 So the great move iteration 3 needs to start.
 It makes me feel a little ill because I've already watched this movie before.
 Twice.
 I think this time I'm going to NOT do it over my excruciatingly slow network, even though I feel like I've learned a few tricks to take the pain out of the endless rsyncing.
 This time I'm going to use my hard drive toaster and the relatively blistering speed of USB.

 Another aspect of this is that for the first time ever I can see how bad my digital hoarding actually is.
-For example, I always suspected that I had around 1TB of photos, but I always had something confusing it a bit - either an archive of really old stuff on a drive in drawer, or
+For example, I always suspected that I had around 1TB of photos, but I always had something confusing it a bit - either an archive of really old stuff on a drive in drawer, or some zip files from my dad floating about that were duplicated two or three times.
+As a result I had 2 x 2Tb machines both roughly half full.
+Having gone through moving process a few times now, I've gone and filtered out all the cruft, and because I can now snapshot, I've removed some of the duplicates that I had in just for pure paranoia.
+Now I'm back down to 1TB - a solid collection of NEFs, TIFFs and lightroom catalogues.

+Let 'Die Groot Trek Drie' begin.

+Again.

+{% include figure image_path="/assets/img/groottrek.jpg" class="image-large image-centre" caption="OX Wagons.
+Essential kit for this sort of thing." %}